Pre-recorded evidence in child sexual offence proceedings — Child Sexual Offence Evidence Program (CSOEP)

 Appointment

-A witness intermediary cannot be a relative, friend or acquaintance of the witness, or a person who has assisted the witness in a professional capacity (other than as a witness intermediary), or a party or potential witness in the proceedings: s 294M(5) (see cl 89(5)).
-However this does not prevent a person who has assisted the witness in a professional capacity (other than as a witness intermediary) from being appointed if the court, in the interests of justice, appoints the person, or merely because the person carries out the functions of a witness intermediary for the witness during a criminal investigation that takes place before or after the commencement of proceedings: s 294M(6).
-In SC v R, a speech pathologist, who had conducted one session with the complainant but had subsequently supervised a student working with her, was disqualified from acting as a witness intermediary by cl 89(5)(b) (now s 294M(5)(b)).
+A WI cannot be a relative, friend or acquaintance of the witness, or a person who has assisted the witness in a professional capacity (other than as a WI), or a party or potential witness in the proceedings: s 294M(5) (see cl 89(5)).
+However this does not prevent a person who has assisted the witness in a professional capacity (other than as a WI) from being appointed if the court, in the interests of justice, appoints the person, or merely because the person carries out the functions of a WI for the witness during a criminal investigation that takes place before or after the commencement of proceedings: s 294M(6).
+In SC v R, a speech pathologist, who had conducted one session with the complainant but had subsequently supervised a student working with her, was disqualified from acting as a WI by cl 89(5)(b) (now s 294M(5)(b)).
 The court concluded that, in those circumstances, the trial judge’s failure to revoke the intermediary’s appointment was erroneous: at [68].
-The court held that the disqualifying conditions in cl 89(5) (now s 294M(5)) continued to operate after the witness intermediary had been appointed.
-The prohibition imposed by cl 89(5)(b) (now s 294M(5)(b)) is on appointing an intermediary with a prior professional association with the witness; there is no requirement the assistance provided warrants a conclusion that the intermediary is no longer neutral or impartial; nor is it limited to direct assistance with a therapeutic component or function: SC v R at [65]–[66].
+The court held that the disqualifying conditions in cl 89(5) (now s 294M(5)) continued to operate after the WI had been appointed.
+The prohibition imposed by cl 89(5)(b) (now s 294M(5)(b)) is on appointing a WI with a prior professional association with the witness; there is no requirement the assistance provided warrants a conclusion that the WI is no longer neutral or impartial; nor is it limited to direct assistance with a therapeutic component or function: SC v R at [65]–[66].

 Role

-The witness intermediary is an officer of the court.
+The WI is an officer of the court.
 Their role is to communicate to the court whether the witness can understand questions put to the witness, and explain to the court and person asking the questions the best way a witness can be asked questions the witness can understand: s 294L(1) (see cl 88(1)which differs slightly).
-If requested by the court, the witness intermediary must give the court a written report about the communication needs of the witness, a copy of which must be given to the parties before the witness gives evidence: s 294M(7), (8).
-A witness intermediary will typically present the report and discuss recommendations at a Ground Rules Hearing convened by the court and attended by counsel: District Court Criminal Practice Note 11.
-See also [5-430] Child Sexual Assault List — procedure.
+If a WI is appointed by the Court, the WI must prepare a written report about the communication needs of the witness, which must be provided to the Court at least one week before the commencement of the PRH and provided to the parties as soon as it becomes available: s 294M(7), (8); Practice Note 31 at [8].
+See also [5-430] CSOEP — procedure.

-The Evidence Act 1995 applies to witness intermediaries in the same way as it applies to interpreters: s 294N(4), Evidence Act 1995, s 22.
-For the form of the oath or affirmation an intermediary must take before acting as an intermediary see Criminal Procedure Regulation 2017, cl 111.
+The Evidence Act 1995 applies to WIs in the same way as it applies to interpreters: s 294N(4), Evidence Act 1995, s 22.
+For the form of the oath or affirmation a WI must take before acting as an intermediary see Criminal Procedure Regulation 2017, cl 111.

-During a pre-recorded evidence hearing, the witness may only give evidence if the witness intermediary is at the place from which the witness is giving evidence, in the court room or at a different place appearing by audio visual link and the witness, Court and a legal practitioner acting in the proceedings is able to see and hear the witness intermediary: s 294N(1).
-The court and legal practitioner acting in the proceedings must be able to see and hear the giving of evidence and communicate with the witness intermediary and, except for evidence given under Ch 6, Pt 6 or Div 1A by a recording, the jury are able to see and hear the giving of the evidence: s 294N(2).
+During a PRH, the witness may only give evidence if the WI is at the place from which the witness is giving evidence, in the court room or at a different place appearing by audio visual link and the witness, Court and a legal practitioner acting in the proceedings is able to see and hear the WI: s 294N(1).
+The court and legal practitioner acting in the proceedings must be able to see and hear the giving of evidence and communicate with the WI and, except for evidence given under Ch 6, Pt 6 or Div 1A by a recording, the jury are able to see and hear the giving of the evidence: s 294N(2).

-Where Div 1A applies, s 294O (previously cl 91) requires the court to inform the jury it is standard procedure to give evidence by a pre-recording or to use a witness intermediary in the proceedings and, warn the jury not to draw an inference adverse to the accused or to give evidence greater or lesser weight because the evidence was given by a pre-recording or a witness intermediary was used.
+Where Div 1A applies, s 294O (previously cl 91) requires the court to inform the jury it is standard procedure to give evidence by a pre-recording or to use a WI in the proceedings and, warn the jury not to draw an inference adverse to the accused or to give evidence greater or lesser weight because the evidence was given by a pre-recording or a WI was used.
 See [5-420] Suggested direction — pre-recorded evidence below.

 [5-420] Suggested direction — pre-recorded evidence